 2. Laminate Flooring

 Laminate is designed to look and feel like genuine hardwood, and when floated over a concrete base, it offers similar benefits to hardwood in a recording studio.
-Although laminate has an upfront cost a bit higher than vinyl, it is well worth it.
+Although laminate has an upfront cost a bit higher than luxury vinyl, it is well worth it.

 With a variety of appearances to choose from, laminate offers a muted color and a quality texture to suit any theme.
 Laminate has become a popular choice as a hard floor and is designed to feel comfortable and easy to walk on.

 Many laminate floors are spill-proof or feature extended durability.
 Even laminate floors labeled to be scratch-resistant must be treated with care when you’re moving heavy objects around, however.
-Area rugs look nice over laminate and can protect the surface from recording equipment.
+Area rugs look nice over laminate and can protect the surface from your recording equipment.

 The benefits of laminate flooring for your studio include: